COVID-19 : Updates, Information and Advocacy

 Help Drive a Green Recovery with #ShovelReadyHeritage

-Now, we are working to crowdsource the list of #ShovelReadyHeritage projects to ensure that historic places are a powerful part of Canada’s COVID-19 recovery plans.
+Now, we are working to crowdsource the list of #ShovelReadyHeritage projects to send a signal to government that historic places can be powerful part of Canada’s COVID-19 recovery plans.
 Why?
 Because we know that heritage projects create more ‘green’ jobs than new construction, spur private investment, and contribute to community resilience over the long term.

 Find how you can take action with our #ShovelReadyHeritage Toolkit

-COVID-19 and the Heritage Sector: First and Third Tuesday Gatherings of the Clan
+COVID-19 and Heritage: First and Third Tuesday Gatherings of the Heritage Sector

 Check out our summary of concerns and ideas shared about weathering and recovering from this unprecedented global shutdown, or listen to the recordings: